aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   group to manage authorisation decisions.
 With the resources in this group, you can define roles and associate users to these roles.

-- Summary of RBAC process:
+Summary of RBAC process:
 - determine or create namespace
 - create certificate credentials for user
 - set the credentials for the user to the namespace using a context
 - create a role for the expected task set
 - bind the user to the role
 - verify the user has limited access

-- There are four resources in this API group: Role, ClusterRole, RoleBinding, and ClusterRoleBinding
+There are four resources in this API group: Role, ClusterRole, RoleBinding, and ClusterRoleBinding.
 - To manage RBAC, you need:
   - Rules: this is an operation (verb) that can be carried out on a resource.
   - Role & ClusterRole: represent a set of permissions (rules).
 They are additive (i.e. there are no "deny" rules).
 A role sets permissions within a particular namespace.
 ClusterRole by contrast is non-namespaced.
   - Subjects: Is the entity that attempts an operation, of which there are 3:
       - user accounts: (human or otherwise) - external to the cluster.
 These are not API objects.
       - service accounts:
       - groups:
   - RoleBindings and ClusterRoleBindings: these bind subjects to roles.
     Difference here is similiar to Role versus ClusterRole.
 RoleBindings applies to a namespace, whereas ClusterRoleBinding applies to all namespaces.

+Example yaml manifest for a 'Role':
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role